 A study of essential nutrients and the principles of nutrition with an emphasis on the effects on athletic performance and the overall wellness of the individual.
 Prerequisite: Sophomore standing or consent of instructor.
-Spring semester, odd-numbered years.
+Offered on demand.

 HP 301 Field Experience/1-3